 Just Enough Food & Not Enough Food

-We got tired of chicken by week three, so the purchasing of beef sausage, fish, and chickpeas was a great idea.
-For some reason, when I shop weekly, we don’t get tired of chicken, but with this experience we did.
+We got tired of chicken by week three, so purchasing beef sausage, fish, and chickpeas was a great idea.
+For some reason, when I shop weekly, we don’t get tired of chicken, but we did during this experience.

 Boxed Items Helped And I Didn’t Spend Enough